 But with the ever-evolving economy’s growing separation between inflation and wages, it’s not easy to keep up with our modern lifestyles.
 Still, there are some things we can do that would help us become financially healthy, if not fulfill our childhood dreams of being rich.

-Here are some things you should be doing:
+Here are some things you should be doing to become financially healthy:

 Make sensible and extensive use of your credit card.
 Credit is like taking a loan from your future self, which you will have to pay back.
 A lot of people treat credit as free money and spend without any second thoughts.
 This results in accumulating debt that adds a lot of financial stress.
 You should be borrowing credit only as much as the amount of money you already have in your Savings account right now, and can 100% spend within the next 1 month.
 Whatever expenses you have, pay them through your credit card, and set one date every month to pay off your credit card bill.
 This way, you will grow your credit score, and will also earn reward points, which can be extremely helpful for you down the line.